-Allowing the chicken to rest after cooking and before slicing keeps the juices in the meat.
+Let the chicken to rest for a couple of minutes after cooking and before slicing.
+This keeps the juices in the meat.

 Directions for the Rice

 You'll need 2 cups of water for each cup of dry rice.
-To increase the recipe for 2 cups of dry rice, add 4 cups of water to a medium sized saucepan.
+For 2 cups of dry rice, add 4 cups of water to a medium sized saucepan.